 Don’t feel bad about needing time out.
 It’s not because you don’t love your kids, or because you’re doing something wrong.
 It’s because you’re a human being and you need to take a break every now and again.
 Instead of feeling guilty about the time you spend with your friends, see it as an essential part of showing your kids what a healthy, balanced lifestyle looks like.
 Your life doesn’t (and shouldn’t) just revolve around them.

 Know who your real friends are.
 This might sound obvious, but a surprisingly low number of us really take the time to reflect on who our friends really are.
 And yet we should!
 Your life might be full of people, but this doesn’t mean it’s full of friends.
 Who are the people in your life you can really be yourself with?
 Who you enjoy being around and who enjoy having you around?
 Who don’t bring you down or drain you, but lift you up and energize you?
 Figure out who those people are, and give your time to them.

 Make time for the true friends.
 Easier said than done, but anything worthwhile in life is worth fighting for.
 Your friendships are worth investing in because you are worth investing in.
 If you have a partner who can take care of the kids, why not ditch the dreaded play dates and opt for some uninterrupted quality girl time rather?
 If your partner balks at this, just remind him that if he’d like you to still be alive to co-parent this family in years to come – he’d better man up and send you out with a smile!

 See this Mumspiration community as a supportive network of friends.

 Although online friendships can’t fulfill all our friendship needs, a supportive online community is better than no community.
 So if you’re feeling a bit alone and disconnected, we’re here for you.
-All 125,000 of us South African Mums – each doing the best we can, and cheering each other on as we do it.
+We’re each just doing the best we can, and cheering each other on as we do it.